vcuspinera/Baby_names/README.md

 One of these names is **macarena**.
 So, as in the movie inception, my wife implanted teh idea of this name and among the top compound names this one was my favorite, mainly becase the sound of combining **macarena** and **cuspinera** in both Spanish and English.
 Actually, **macarena cuspinera** scores 0.5 in Spanish and 0.6667 in English.

-Finally, we decide that the name of our baby girl would be **elisa macarena cuspinera martinez**.
+Finally, we decide that the name of our baby girl would be **elisa macarena cuspinera martinez**, which has an even better score than elisa cuspinera martinez.

 | Name| IPA Spanish| IPA English| Score Spanish| Score English| Score Total|
 |:---|:---|:---|:---:|:---:|:---:|